 Since we’re talking about a transition between two whole different platforms, you might need some assistance to move your data from iPhone to Android.
 With a bit of preparation and by following the guides below, you can move what matters to you from your old iPhone and get your new Android device up and running in no time.

 In this post, we’ll discuss things you might need to know when making the transition from iOS to Android, get to know what you can and can’t copy, how you can move data from your iPhone automatically and individually transfer content when there isn’t any OEM tool to use.

-Transfer from iPhone to Android: Know what you CAN copy
+iPhone to Android: Know what you CAN copy

-When switching from an iPhone to Android, you can transfer a bunch of things from your old smartphone to the new device, even with a change in platform.
+When switching from an iPhone to an Android, you can transfer a bunch of things from your old smartphone to the new device, even with a change in platform.
 Here are a few things that you can easily transfer from your iPhone to Android without any hassles:

 - Contacts: You can export all of your contacts either manually or through Google Drive to access them on your new Android phone without worries.

 - Calendar: Similar to syncing contacts from iPhone to Android, you can also save everything in your calendar to your Google account and it should show up without any issues on your Android device.

 - Pictures and videos saved on your iPhone: All your pictures and videos saved on your iPhone locally can be backed up to Google using Google Photos and since that’s the native gallery app on most Android devices, you can access the Google Photos app to view them again.

 - Most free apps on App Store: For the most of the switching, you will have no issues with most of the apps that you might have installed on your phone.
 That’s because most developers host their apps on both App Store and Google Play and to use them on your Android device, you just need to install them by browsing through the latter.